-If you’re going to cook the best turkey, you have to start with the best turkey.
+If you’re going to cook the best turkey, you have to start with a high-quality turkey.
 All of the birds in our Meat department are third-party audited to meet over 100 animal welfare standards.
 Our birds are also Animal Welfare Certified (except kosher turkey).
 And, like all meat and poultry in the department, the animals must be raised with no antibiotics ever, and no animal by-products in feed.
 We know our suppliers; we know how they raise their turkeys.

 2. Dry brine for more flavor.